Geometric properties of free boundaries in degenerate quenching problems: Introduction

-Our analysis hinges on a pointwise gradient control (\Cref{pointwisegradientestimate}) derived from an intrinsic Harnack-type inequality and a suitable application of regularity estimates at points relatively close to the free boundary, recently established in \cite{ATV22}.
+Our analysis is based on a pointwise gradient control (\Cref{pointwisegradientestimate}) derived from an intrinsic Harnack-type inequality and a suitable application of regularity estimates at points relatively close to the free boundary, recently established in \cite{ATV22}.
 This gradient control played a key role in \cite{P2} for the case $p=2$, but the proof there crucially relied on the linearity of the operator and does not extend to the degenerate setting.
-After proving a sharp non-degeneracy estimate (\Cref{sharp non-degeneracy}) and establishing the porosity of the free boundary, we obtain uniform estimates in a flatness regime, where minimizers exhibit enhanced geometric and analytical properties.
-These estimates are essential in obtaining refined Hausdorff measure bounds (\Cref{Hausdorff}).
-Our strategy differs significantly from that of \cite{P2} and requires entirely new ideas.
-We go beyond the linear setting by leveraging the non-variational approach in \cite{AT13} for uniformly elliptic operators to derive these fine regularity estimates in a nonlinear setting.
+After proving a sharp non-degeneracy estimate (\Cref{sharp non-degeneracy}) and establishing the porosity of the free boundary, we obtain uniform estimates in a flatness regime, where minimizers exhibit improved geometric and analytical properties.
+These estimates are essential for obtaining refined Hausdorff measure bounds (\Cref{Hausdorff}).
+We go beyond the linear setting by leveraging the non-variational approach in \cite{AT13} for uniformly elliptic operators to derive these fine regularity estimates in a nonlinear regime.
+Our strategy thus differs significantly from that of \cite{P2} and requires entirely new ideas.
 While our results are formulated for the degenerate case $p>2$ due to the dependence on the regularity theory from \cite{ATV22}, they would also hold for the singular case $1<p<2$ were that regularity available.
-Additionally, they provide an alternative proof of Phillips' classical results, further demonstrating their robustness and potential for broader applications in the analysis of free boundary problems.
+Additionally, they provide an alternative proof of Phillips' classical results, promising broader applicability in the analysis of free boundary problems.

+Recently, the case of a varying exponent, corresponding to $F(x,s) \sim s^{\gamma(x)}$, was investigated in \cite{ASTU26, STU25}.
+Allowing the singular exponent to vary makes the problem substantially richer, the central difficulty being to quantify how local geometric fluctuations of $\partial\{u>0\}$ influence both the regularity of the minimizer and the structure of the free boundary itself.
+Regarding the former, optimal regularity of minimizers was proved under a mild continuity assumption on the exponent in \cite{ASTU26} for the linear case $p=2$, and subsequently extended to the $p-$Laplacian in \cite{STU25}.
+Concerning the latter, a detailed analysis was developed in \cite{ASTU26} in the linear setting, and the free boundary was shown to be locally a $C^{1,\delta}-$surface, except on a negligible singular set of Hausdorff codimension at least $3$.
+The ideas introduced in this paper may serve as a stepping stone toward extending those results to the degenerate $p-$Laplacian regime.